-- \boxtimes This facility discharges to a 303(d) listed stream. - ☑ Table Rock Lake is listed on the 2002 Missouri 303(d) List for chlorophyll-a. - This facility is not considered to be a source of the above listed pollutant(s) or considered to contribute to the impairment of Table Rock Lake.
+☑ - This facility discharges to a 303(d) listed stream.
+Table Rock Lake is listed on the 2016 Missouri 303(d) List for chlorophyll-a.
+It is unknown at this time if the facility is a source of the above listed pollutant(s) or considered to contribute to the impairment of Table Rock Lake.
+Once a TMDL is developed, the permit may be modified to include WLAs from the TMDL.